timbertson/gup/README.md

 For `python/`:

  - PyChecker (optional; you can disable this by exporting `$SKIP_PYCHECKER=1`)
+ - `gmcs` (provided by the `mono-core` package on RPM systems and `mono-gmcs` on debian-based systems) to build the gup.exe shim.
+If you don't need Windows support, you can skip building this.
+The shim is tiny and changes rarely, so you should also be fine to use gup.exe from a release tarball.

 For `ocaml/`, the best bet is to look at the before_install script in `.travis.yml` and follow those instructions.
 I plan on formalizing this in the future, and